International Christian College: Closure

 In June 2018 the Board of Directors announced that the college was closing as of 30 June 2018.
 Nazarene Theological College kept on some of the staff and took over full responsibility for the students.
 The heritage that started with BTI back in 1892 will continue while the effect of all the students that have been taught lives, but the college itself has closed.
+Nazarene Theological College holds the academic records for ICCC, Northumbria Bible College, and Lebanon Missionary Bible College.
 Its Grogan Library was donated to NTC's Glasgow campus after its closure.